Please wait...

 Q. Adding new web tool users - permission levels

-A. When a new log-in is set up for someone to use the web tool, there are three different permission levels available:
+A. When a new user account is created for someone to use the webtool, there are three different permission levels available:

 Site administrators - have full access to the web tool with the ability to view site data and reports, input and export patient data, and unlock any previously locked patient records in cases where the data needs to be amended.
 Site administrators are also able to set up log-ins for colleagues in their hospital to add capacity to their local team as and when needed.